Joeski88/cosynightin/README.md

 ## Credits

 - Favicon Design Tool [Favicon](https://favicon.io/favicon-generator/).
-- Rotten Tomatoes for the links and data [Rotten Tomatoes](https://www.rottentomatoes.com/) Used Rotten tomatoes and a reference for all movies provided to the database.
+- Rotten Tomatoes for the links and data [RottenTomatoes](https://www.rottentomatoes.com/) Used Rotten tomatoes and a reference for all movies provided to the database.
 - Kaggle [Kaggle](https://www.kaggle.com/datasets?search=rotten+tomatoes) Database hub that I pulled the movie databse from.
 - Bootstrap [Bootstrap](https://getbootstrap.com/docs/4.1/getting-started/introduction/) Used Bootstrap documentation to help guid me to the correct code to use and what its for.